groupdocs-signature/GroupDocs.Signature-Products/content/signature/python-net/barcode/xlsx.en.md

       content: |
         This example demonstrates how to insert a custom barcode into a XLSX document.
         {{< landing/code title="C#">}}
-        ```csharp {style=abap}
+        ```python {style=abap}
+        import groupdocs.signature as sg

+        def run():

-        // Provide the document to be signed
+            # Provide the document to be signed
-        using (Signature signature = new Signature("input.xlsx"))
-        {
+            with sg.Signature('input.xlsx') as signature:

-            // Set the barcode text and signature options
+                # Set the barcode text and signature options
-            BarcodeSignOptions options = new BarcodeSignOptions("Accepted for review on February 15, 2020")
+                options = BarcodeSignOptions('Accepted for review on February 15, 2020')

-            {
-                // Choose the position for the barcode on the page
+                # Choose the position for the barcode on the page
-                VerticalAlignment = Domain.VerticalAlignment.Top,
+                options.VerticalAlignment = sg.VerticalAlignment.Top
-                HorizontalAlignment = Domain.HorizontalAlignment.Right,
+                options.HorizontalAlignment = sg.HorizontalAlignment.Right

-                // Set padding between the barcode and page edge
+                # Set padding between the barcode and page edge
-                Margin = new Padding() { Top = 20, Right = 20 },
+                options.Margin = sg.Padding()
+                options.Margin.Top = 20
+                options.Margin.Right = 20

-                // Specify the color of the barcode bars
+                # Specify the color of the barcode bars
-                ForeColor = Color.Red,
+                options.ForeColor = sg.Color.Red

-                // Choose the font style for the barcode message
+                # Choose the font style for the barcode message
-                Font = new SignatureFont { Size = 12, FamilyName = "Comic Sans MS" },
+                options.Font = sg.SignatureFont()
+                options.Font.Size = 12
+                options.Font.FamilyName = 'Comic Sans MS'

-                // Set the position of the message text
+                # Set the position of the message text
-                CodeTextAlignment = CodeTextAlignment.Above
+                options.CodeTextAlignment = sg.CodeTextAlignment.Above
-            }

-            // Sign and save the document
+                # Sign and save the document
-            SignResult result = signature.Sign("output.xlsx", options);
+                result = signature.Sign('output.xlsx', options)
-        }
         ```
         {{< /landing/code >}}